-- all visits (including overnight or residential stays) which take place during the weekends or school holidays; - non-routine off-site activities and sporting fixtures which extend beyond the normal start and finish of the school day; or - adventure activities which may take place at any time; or - visits that cost more than £500.
+- all visits (including overnight or residential stays) which take place during the weekends or school holidays; - non-routine off-site activities and specified sporting fixtures which extend beyond the normal start and finish of the school day; or - adventure activities which may take place at any time; or - visits that incur a financial cost to the parent.

-The Parents agree that the Pupil shall be subject to School discipline in all respects whilst engaged in an educational visit.
+Parents agree that their daughter shall be subject to School discipline in all respects whilst engaged in an educational visit.

-The cost of educational visits: The School will advise the Parents in advance of any additional costs associated with an educational visit.
+The cost of educational visits: The school will advise parents in advance of any additional costs associated with an educational visit.
 The cost of such a visit or any visit with a cost in excess of £500 will be payable in advance and may be subject to a separate agreement.
-All additional costs (such as medical costs, taxis, air fares, or professional advice) incurred to protect the Pupil's safety and welfare, or to respond to breaches of discipline, will be added to the bill.
-The School reserves the right to prevent the Pupil from participating in an educational visit if Fees are unpaid at the time.
+All additional costs (such as medical costs, taxis, air fares, or professional advice) incurred to protect the pupil's safety and welfare, or to respond to breaches of discipline, will be added to the bill.
+The school reserves the right to prevent the pupil from participating in an educational visit if fees are unpaid at the time.

-For residential school trips a separate consent form (EV08) must be completed by parents, giving up-to-date medical, dietary and emergency contact information for the student.
+For residential school trips a separate medical questionnaire must be completed by parents, giving up-to-date medical, dietary and emergency contact information for the student.
 The form includes requests for permission to participate in planned trip activities and written confirmation of their daughter's swimming ability, where appropriate.